home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 Choose the domain (platform) for the entity and enter a name.
 You can change this name later within the Home Assistant entity settings.

 Depending on the selected domain, additional options will be shown.
-Enter the required information and click **Create** to add the entity to the list and Home Assistant.
+To add the entity to the list and to Home Assistant, enter the required information and select **Create** .

 #### Deleting entities

-To delete an entity, click the trash can icon next to it.
-This will remove the entity from the list and Home Assistant.
-To delete multiple entities, enable selection mode, select the desired entries, and click **Delete Selected** in the upper right.
+To delete an entity, select the trash can icon next to it.
+This will remove the entity from the list and from Home Assistant.
+To delete multiple entities, enable selection mode, select the desired entries, and select **Delete Selected** in the upper right.

 #### Displaying entity properties